NPavie/npavie.github.io/about.md

 I had a crush in my youth for Computer Graphics and decided to further explore this domain in my studies, up to a Ph.
 D. thesis on real-time rendering.

 Among my hobbies, i build PCs (well, when i can ... it's a rather expensive hobby).
-I also do some system administration and maintenance for friends and relative.

-I'm hosting a home server for inhouse streaming and personnal file backup.
+I also do some system administration and maintenance for friends and relative, and i'm hosting a home server for inhouse streaming and personnal file backup.

 ## Curriculum

-You can check [my (unupdated) resume](/public/files/CV_Nicolas_Pavie_en.pdf) to get a broad view of my cursus.
+You can check [my (unupdated) resume in english](/public/files/CV_Nicolas_Pavie_en.pdf), or [the up-to-date french version](/public/files/CV_Nicolas_Pavie_01_2022.pdf), to get a broad view of my cursus.

 ### Reports, publications and talks
 - Ph.
 D. Thesis, defended in November 2016 : Modélisation par bruit procédural et rendu de détails volumiques de surfaces dans les scènes virtuelles [HAL archives](https://hal.archives-ouvertes.fr/tel-01443555v1)